-At thirty five years of age, I experienced a radical conversion of heart on pilgrimage to the miraculous Marian shrine in Lourdes, France.
 Fervent as a youth, lukewarm after marriage and motherhood, my faith was ardently rekindled at the miraculous shrine of Our Lady of Lourdes, France in 1993.
 Christ captured by heart during solemn Eucharistic healing services, rosary processions.
 The beauty of Our Lady’s presence and intervention for miraculous healings for sick pilgrims captured my imagination.
 Returning home, I was drawn to daily Mass and Adoration (a practice that has persisted for thiry years).
 The Eucharistic life changed the trajectory of my journey from horizonal to vertical.
 I was hungry for more of God, and the things of God.
-I took up the study of the faith at various Catholic Institutes, became a certified Ignatian retreat director, and studied Carmelite, Ignatian and Franciscan spirituality.
-I owe a debt of gratitude to two wise and holy priests who taught me personally through prudent spiritual direction.
+I took up the study of the faith at some Catholic Institutes, became a certified Ignatian retreat director, and studied Carmelite, Ignatian and Franciscan spirituality.
+I owe a huge debt of gratitude to two wise, holy priests who taught me about the interior life and theology in spiritual direction.

 Thank you for visiting this website.
-Please considering reviewing resources on the Foundation of Prayer for Priests website (www.foundationforpriests.org), an apostolate that I co-founded together with Monsignor Stephen Doktorczyk, J.C.D, for the sanctity of priests, spiritual motherhood of clergy, intecessory prayer, reparation and sacrifice.
+Please considering reviewing resources on the Foundation of Prayer for Priests website (www.foundationforpriests.org), an apostolate that I co-founded together with Monsignor Stephen Doktorczyk, J.C.D, for the sanctity of priests, spiritual motherhood, intecessory prayer, reparation and sacrifice.

 Click video above to see QUOTES from